Lady A: 2017–2018: Heart Break and label change

-2019–present: Las Vegas residency, Ocean, and What a Song Can Do
+2019–2023: Las Vegas residency, Ocean, and What a Song Can Do

 On October 24, 2018, the band announced that it would be headlining a residency at the Palms Casino Resort's Pearl Concert Theater in Las Vegas in 2019.
 The fifteen date Our Kind of Vegas residency began in February 2019.

-In March 2019, the band headlined the C2C: Country to Country festival in London and Dublin for the second time (having previously headlined in 2015) and for the first time in Glasgow.
+In March 2019, the band headlined the C2C: Country to Country festival in London and Dublin for the second time (having headlined in 2015) and for the first time in Glasgow.
 At the London show on March 9, the band announced new music and performed two new songs, "What If I Never Get Over You" and "Be Patient With My Love".

 The first single on Big Machine, "What If I Never Get Over You", was released on May 17, 2019, along with the music video.

 The second single, "Pictures", was released on August 9, 2019.
 The eighth studio album Ocean was released on November 15, 2019.
 On September 20, 2019, the title track was released.
 "Boots" was released on October 11, 2019.
 The song "What I'm Leaving For" was also released ahead of the album on October 25, 2019.
 The album features a collaboration with Little Big Town.

 The trio appeared on NBC's Songland and released the song "Champagne Night" on April 13, 2020.

 On January 21, 2021, the group became members of the Grand Ole Opry after being invited by Darius Rucker.
 On March 12, the band released the single "Like a Lady"; on October 22 of the same year, their ninth studio album (entitled What a Song Can Do) was released.

-On August 4, 2022, the group announced that it would postpone their upcoming tour to support Kelley's sobriety.
+On August 4, 2022, the group announced that it would postpone their Request Line Tour until 2023 to support Kelley's sobriety.

+On July 17, 2023, Lady A released a standalone single "Love You Back".

+2025: On This Winter's Night: Volume 2

+In July 2025, Lady A announced their second Christmas album On This Winter's Night Vol.2, which was released on September 26, 2025.
+They will promote the album on the This Winter's Night Tour in December 2025.